This article assumes familiarity with monads and monad transformers. If you’ve

 base monad, and restoring the enclosing transformer’s state upon returning

 from the base monad.
-This is exactly what MonadBaseControl
+This is exactly what MonadBaseControl provides, from

 class MonadBase b m => MonadBaseControl b m | m -> b where